KarsaOrlong1981/RetroFootballManager/ROADMAP.md

   a cup round (+5% both), winning a cup (+25%, +30% for the Champions League/Europa Cup equivalents), winning the league (+30%), promotion (+25%), relegation (-30%), and similar events.

+### Formation position fixes

+The DM/CM assignment and the AV/WB toggle currently don't match real formation logic:

+- **4-2-3-1**: the two deepest midfielders should both be CMs, not one CM + one DM.
+- **4-3-3**: the middle of the three should be a DM, the other two should be CMs.
+- **4-2-2-2**: depending on team mentality, the two deepest midfielders should be CMs (offensive), or DMs (defensive and balanced).
+- The FB/WB toggle button should only ever appear for LB/RB positions - it currently also shows up (incorrectly) for LM/RM.

+### Long-term player development

+Players should improve not only through training but also gradually over the years, based on age and talent:

+- Younger players develop faster than older ones; higher talent also speeds up growth.
+- Growth must stay balanced - no overpowered players as a result.

+### Fitness & recovery

+- After a match, players should need at least **3 days** to return to 100% fitness, instead of bouncing back to full fitness immediately after every game.

+### Universe editor (new)

+A new "Editor" option in the start menu:

+- Works like starting a new game (generates a universe), but everything can then be
+  customized: player names and attributes, team names, team crests (via file picker for images), and cup/league names.
+- For clubs, all club data should be editable too: stadium name and capacity, finances, etc.
+- Edited universes must be saved so they can be reloaded at any time.
+- A new option, **"Use edited teams"** (checkbox), controls whether starting a new game loads the edited universe instead of generating a fresh one.
+Show the player a short explanation of what this checkbox does next to it.

 ---

 ## Deutsch